rladies/rladiesguide/content/ally/_index.en.md

 ## How can you help R-Lady as an ally organization?

-If you wish to partner with the R-Ladies global organization beside donating, please make sure to read our [mission](/about/mission) (and [code of conduct](/about/coc/) ) in particular regarding not commercial agendas, and get in touch with the global leadership via an email `leadership@rladies.org`.
+If you wish to partner with the R-Ladies global organization besides donating, please make sure to read our [mission](/about/mission) (and [code of conduct](/about/coc/) ) in particular regarding not commercial agendas, and get in touch with the global leadership via an email to `leadership@rladies.org`.